 I’m not much of a gamer myself, but one alternative can be getting together with friends and family for board games more regularly.
 In this way, screen time is replaced with more face-to-face human interaction.

 7 – Fast Food and Restaurants

 For some people, especially single dudes, packing a lunch for work or school can interfere with your downtime.
-When you spend nearly $15 on a lunch everyday, by the time the end of the month comes you’ll probably have enough money to buy that new Playstation 4 if you haven’t already given up number 6.
+When you spend nearly $15 on a lunch everyday, by the time the end of the month comes you’ll probably have enough money to buy that new and upcoming Playstation 5 if you haven’t already given up number 6.

 8 – Coffee

 I’ve done this one before and I tell you, I’m lucky to not be in jail.
 You can read about my experiences with refraining from coffee for Lent here.
 Safe to say, I won’t be doing that ever again.

 If you’re a parent, chances are that dark, heavenly bean water is probably helping you keep the kids alive.
 If you decide to give up coffee, all I can do is advise everyone to tread carefully.

 In Canada, marijuana is now legal nation-wide.
 For those who vape as a means of abstaining from the devil’s lettuce, I say power to you!
 But it’s also worth noting that vaping isn’t exactly much healthier either.

 So if you smoke or vape regularly and are looking for a challenge, it might do you well.
 Although if you’re prescribed medical marijuana for a particular ailment, don’t go sacrificing your health for Lent in the process.
 The body is a temple, so take good care of it.

 This one is probably the hardest one for me next to giving up coffee.
 If you’re a night owl and a caffeine fiend like me and plan on getting up early every morning for Lent, you should probably stay away from number 8.